squinkylabs/SqHarmony/docs/harmonyII.md

 Harmony II also has a bunch of non-diatonic scales in it.
 So it isn't limited to diatonic harmony at all.

-For more on scales and modes and such, look at a [more on harmony](./more-on-harmony.md)
+For more on scales and modes and such, look at [more on harmony](./more-on-harmony.md)

 Aside from generating "in key" triads, like the examples above, you can also use harmony to generate a single parallel interval.
 This is usually done with a third, or inverted third.
 Some common rock examples are [The Beatles And Your Bird Can Sing](https://www.youtube.com/watch?v=sOUlbredoUM), the intro to [Bon Jovi's Wanted Dead or Alive](https://www.youtube.com/watch?v=SRvCvsRp5ho), [The Beatles Blackbird](https://www.youtube.com/watch?v=Man4Xw8Xypo), [Van Morrison's Brown Eyed Girl](https://www.youtube.com/watch?v=kqXSBe-qMGo)